 Carefully wipe the surfaces with a soft lint free cloth that has been dampened with a water and mild detergent solution (i.e. household washing up liquid).
-Take particular care around all the sensor lenses (see figure 10), ensuring they are clean and dry.
-Clean any metal debris that may be attached to the magnetic sensor.
+Take particular care around all the sensor lenses (see figure 12), ensuring they are clean and dry.